Forums

 Caroline Johns is a senior strategic leader at UNS, working across North America at the intersection of design, development, and sustainability.
 She partners with owners, investors, and institutions to advance projects that combine commercial value, design excellence, and long-term environmental performance.
 With more than 15 years of international real estate experience, including building Pembroke’s portfolio-wide sustainability strategy, she brings deep expertise in redevelopment and net zero planning.

-Edward A. Allen is the Chief Commercial Officer and member of the Executive Committee at Measurabl.
+Edward Allen is the Chief Commercial Officer and member of the Executive Committee at Measurabl.
 He oversees the firm’s commercial strategy and leads the client organization.
 He brings over 25 years of leadership experience across financial technology, data and investment management.
 Prior to Measurabl, he served as Managing Director at MSCI leading Sustainability in the Americas.

 Edward started his career at Goldman Sachs Asset Management in the Institutional Advisory Services group.
 He received his Bachelor’s Degree in Political Science from Boston University, his Master’s in Business Administration from HEC School of Management in Paris, also spending time studying at London Business School